PFTL/website/content/blog/08_intro_to_classes.rst

     me = Person('John Snow')
     print(me.get_name())

 When you do this, your previous code will stop working, because now you have to set the ``name`` explicitly.
-If there is any other code that does ``Person()`` will fail.
+If there is any other code that does ``Person()``, it will fail.
 The proper way of altering the functioning of a method is to add a default value in case no explicit value is passed.
 The ``__init__`` would become:

 .. code-block:: python

     def __init__(self, name=''):
         self.stored_name = name

 With this modification, if you don't explicitly specify a name when instantiating the class, it will default to ``''``, i.e., an empty string.

+Defining default values for parameters in methods has to be handled with care.
+They are very useful when you expect people to always use the same values and only occasionally to change them.
+Trying to keep backwards compatibility by declaring default values can make your code look chaotic, so you have to do it only when it is worth doing, and not all the time.
+When developing, it is impossible not to refactor code.

-Defining class properties
+Defining class attributes
 -------------------------
 So far, if you wanted to have properties available right after the instantiation of a class, you had to include them in the ``__init__`` method.
 However, this is not the only possibility.
-You can define properties that belong to the class itself.
+You can define attributes that belong to the class itself.
 Doing it is as simple as declaring them before the ``__init__`` method.
 For example, we could do this:

 .. code-block:: python